Interpreting [Interrupting] Youth Summer Edition

 Designed for youth ages 16 to 24.
 The program reverses a pre-existing interpretive model used within arts institutions who often produce short videos as educational devices.
 These videos often include interviews with artists or curators, images of artworks and installation shots; they often reference artists’ biographies, previous artworks, and at times, glimpse into artists’ studios.
 These videos are usually presented online or within the gallery or museum in close proximity to the artworks, and tend to place an emphasis on the artist’s and institution’s intention over the experience of the viewer.

 The “Interpreting [Interrupting] Youth” program inversely begins with the youth’s experience of the artwork, challenging conventional models of art interpretation by overturning basic roles of authority and authorship.
 In partnership with Just TV, groups of 4-6 youth work in collaboration to produce a short video that will speak about their experience and interpretations of the artwork presented at Plug In ICA.
 This session will look at the exhibition Stages: Drawing the Curtain and will run for 5 weeks (10 sessions) each Wednesday and Saturday.
 For the summer session we will have some flexibility in terms of days/times to accommodate travel plans, etc.

-For more information or to participate or to register as a participant, please fill out the registration form attatched and email it to email@example.com.
+For more information or to participate or to register as a participant, please fill out the registration form attached and email it to firstname.lastname@example.org.